 The following are basic steps which apply to most wireless devices:

-- Before the flight leaves the gate and electronic devices must be turned off, make sure that your wireless device is in airplane mode (if applicable).
+- Before the flight leaves the gate, make sure that your wireless device is in airplane mode (if applicable).

 - Launch your Internet browser for immediate access to the United Wi-Fi portal.